 Certainly!
 A ‘pathogen’ is a harmful foreign organism within the body.
 The ‘immune system’ is the body’s self defense mechanism.
 If the immune system is strong, then the pathogen will eventually be completely destroyed.
 However, if the immune system is compromised by poor health, the pathogen multiplies, becoming an ‘infector,’ and the resultant immune response to this pathogenic aggression is an ‘infection.’
 So, applying these terms to the Lyme discussion: a) Borrelia burgdorferi is a either a temporarily co-existing pathogen or an active infector; b) Borreliosis (i.e., Lyme Disease) is an infection.
 The same distinction applies to the ‘co-infectors’ our panel is designed to detect.
 They are ‘co-infectors,’ not ‘co-infections.’
 We know this can get confusing at times, but it’s vital to keep our words, and the ideas behind them, clear.

 We do not advise clients regarding either the continuation or cessation of treatments prior to taking any of our tests.
-That is the responsibility of their physician.
 Some of our clients have highly individualized medical situations, which may or may not include treatment for Lyme Disease.
 We recommend that you consult your primary care or Lyme-literate physician for advice about any medications or other treatments you may be taking, and prior to taking our test.

 The causes of infection are pathogens – whether viral, bacterial, parasitic, or fungal – and a weakened immune system.